biopython/biopython/DEPRECATED.rst

 This module was a parser for the EBI InterPro webpages, but no longer worked with their current website.
 Deprecated in Release 1.55, and removed in Release 1.58.

+Earlier the function ``pairlist_to_dict`` was deprecated in Release 1.45, and removed in Release 1.53.

 Bio.GenBank.LocationParser
 ==========================